WHAT HAPPENS WHEN CONXXUS BUILDS FIBER NETWORK IN YOUR AREA?

 This is when we would use a vibratory plow to bury the conduit in your yard.
 This machine plows fiber conduit underground so we can come back and blow fiber through it when its time to install fiber optic service.

-After running conduit we use a tool to push fiber through the conduit up to your home, we then splice that fiber at the vault or box installed on your property line and splice fiber inside a protective box that will be installed on the side of your home.
+After running conduit, we use a tool to push fiber through the conduit up to your home.
+We then splice that fiber optic cable at the vault or box installed on your property line.
+We then splice the fiber optic cable inside the protective box that will be installed on the side of your home.
 If you have a specific spot you want the box mounted on your home please let us know.

 Now that fiber has been run to your home and spliced at the proper locations a fiber installation technician can now install your fiber optic service.